Our stance on Open Science

 • Work on software should be conducted in public repositories.

-• Papers, dissertations, and research projects may be held back as private until time of first submission, when they should be made public for peer-review.
+• Papers, dissertations, and research projects may be held back as private until time of first submission, when they must be made public for peer-review.

 • Because most repositories will be made publicly accessible, including their entire history, lab members are required to behave professionally in them (including commit messages, issues, pull requests, code comments, etc).